skiadas/WebAppsCourse/notes/function_values.md

     greet();
     ```

-    So our function `makeGreeter` takes as argument a name string, and returns a function.
+    So our function `makeGreeter` takes as argument a `name` string, and returns a function.
 When that function called, it does a console.log.
 Notice that nothing happens until we actually call `greet`.

-    Some times when we define a local variable only to immediately return it, it is often customary to skip that step:
+    Some times when we define a local variable only to immediately return it, it is often customary to skip the "defining" step:
     ```javascript
     function makeGreeter(name) {
         return function() {